PPE Headquarters

 Connie currently sells approximately $18,000,000 worth of products to a company that Bart works for.
 Bart is the purchasing manager for that company.

-It is well know that Connie's company, and her two competitors, act largely as "middlemen".
-All sell the commodity product of known cost and they charge a mark up for marketing and stocking the product.
-Thus a real lack of pricing competition.
+It is well-known that Connie's company, and her two competitors, act largely as so-called middlemen.
+All three sell the commoditized product of known cost, and they charge a mark-up for marketing and stocking the product.

 Most ethical problems can be solved with common sense.
-However it is the ethical dilemma that causes difficulties.
-Your code of ethics is a very useful source to help solve these sorts of problems.
+However, it is the ethical dilemma that causes difficulties.
+Your code of ethics is a useful source to help solve these sorts of problems.

-As a useful guide line for solving such problems the following will help:
+As a useful guideline for solving such problems includes:

-4. Choose the optimal answer based on your personal weighting of important principles.
-As long as your a knowledgeable professional, considering pertinent facts, and back up your thought process it is very seldom you will choose a poor answer.
+• Selection: Choose the optimal answer based on your personal weighting of important principles.
+Be sure to consider all the facts, and back up your thought process, and leverage your knowledge of professionalism.

-Do note that step one of a solution is very often approaching the wrong doing party and ensuring they are aware of wrong doing and the consequences.
-From there an alternate solution suitable to both parties often results.
+The first step is to approach the wrong-doing party to ensure they are aware of wrong-doing and the consequences.
+From there, an alternate solution suitable to both parties can result.

-Also note, in the rare case where a stand off results, the engineer must consider further action that also increases personal jeopardy.
-Do realize that engineers are expected to act with full knowlege of their action and accept responsibility for their judgement.
+In the rare case of disagreement, the engineer must consider further action that also increases personal jeopardy.
+Do realize that engineers are expected to act with full knowledge of their action and accept responsibility for their judgment.

-Part of the purpose of sharing these actual accounts is to show the magnitude complexity.
-There are often more than one party with questionable morals and ethics.
+Part of the purpose of sharing these actual accounts is to show the magnitude of complexity.
+There are typically more than one party with questionable morals and ethics.
 Imagine the considerations of a criminal judge on a daily basis.

 It is very important to choose your own personal ethical and moral boundaries.
 They will shape the quality of your person.